ValentinaPasqual/forgont/README.md

 ## Authenticity assessments

-- **Authenticity Assessment claim**
+- **Authenticity Assessment claim** This contains the conclusions of the scholarly analysis
   - Location of creation assignment
   - Time of creation assignment
   - Author assignment
   - Physical document type assignement

   - **Fuzziness handling**:
     - Fuzzy dates are recorded as timespans
     - Qualifiers are added to each triple of the claim GRAPH

-- **Critical discourse representation**
+- **Critical discourse representation** This contains the analysis performed by the scholar to reach a certain conclusion and some contextual information
   - Author of the claim
-  - Motivation of the claim
+  - Documentary features on which the scholarly analysis is based on
+  - Criteria adopted by the scholar to perform the analysis
+  - Evidence detected by the scholar to support that the document is a forgery
   - Source of the claim
   - Other claims or Editions considered as being the background of the claim